Localized statistics decoding for quantum low-density parity-check codes: Results

 \paragraph{Higher-order reprocessing.}

 Higher-order reprocessing in OSD is a systematic approach designed to increase the decoder's accuracy.
-The output of the decoder is optimal if the set of column indices $I$ specifying the invertible submatrix $H_{[I]}$ matches the $\vert I \vert$ most likely fault locations identified from the soft information vector $\vec{\lambda}$.
+The zero-order solution $\vec{\hat{e}}_{[I]}=H_{[I]}^{-1}\cdot \vec{s}$ of the decoder cannot be made lower weight if the set of column indices $I$ specifying the invertible submatrix $H_{[I]}$ matches the $\vert I \vert$ most likely fault locations identified from the soft information vector $\vec{\lambda}$.
 However, if there are linear dependencies within the columns formed by the $\vert I \vert$ most likely fault locations, the solution $\hat{\vec{e}}$ may not be optimal.
 In those cases, some fault locations in $\overline{I}$ (the complement of $I$) might have higher error probabilities.
 To find the optimal solution, one can systematically search all valid fault configurations in $\overline{I}$ that potentially provide a more likely estimate $\hat{\vec{e}}'$.
 This search space, however, is exponentially large in $\vert \overline{I} \vert$.
 Thus, in practice, only configurations with a Hamming weight up to $w$ are considered, known as \emph{order$-w$} reprocessing.
 See Refs.~\cite{fossorier_soft-decision_1995, fossorier_reliability-based_1998, panteleev_degenerate_2021, roffe_decoding_2020} for a more technical discussion.

 In BP+OSD-$w$ applied to $H$, order-$w$ reprocessing is frequently the computational bottleneck because of the extensive search space and the necessary matrix-vector multiplications involving $H_{[I]}$ and $H_{[\overline{I}]}$ to validate fault configurations.
 Inspired by higher-order OSD, we propose a higher-order reprocessing method for LSD, which we refer to as LSD$-\mu$.
 We find that when higher-order reprocessing is applied to LSD, it is sufficient to process clusters locally.
 This offers three key advantages: parallel reprocessing, a reduced higher-order search space, and smaller matrix-vector multiplications.
 Furthermore, our numerical simulations indicate that decoding improvements of local BP+LSD$-\mu$ are on par with those of global BP+OSD$-w$.
-For more details on higher-order reprocessing with LSD and additional numerical results, see~\Cref{app:higher_order_lsd}.
+For more details on higher-order reprocessing with LSD and additional numerical results, see~\appref{app:higher_order_lsd}.